EliBukin/dockerized-flask-morse-app/README.md

     docker run -d -p 5000:5000

-3. now you can navigate to http://<host IP>:5000/morse/<value to translate> and view the app page.
+3. now you can navigate to "http://host IP:5000/morse/value to translate" and view the app page.